Bulgaria's Fibank to buy BayernLB's MKB Unionbank

 The deal for MKB Unionbank is subject to approval by Bulgarian regulators.
 BayernLB controls MKB Unionbank via its Hungarian subsidiary MKB Bank.

-Shares in Fibank jumped 6.6 percent and were trading at 2.44 levs per share at 1017 GMT on the Bulgarian stock exchange.
+Shares in Fibank jumped 6.6 percent and were trading at 2.44 levs per share at 0617 ET on the Bulgarian stock exchange.

 Fibank is Bulgaria's third-largest lender in terms of assets and one of the few banks in the Balkan country that are not foreign owned.
 Its assets stood at 6.97 billion levs ($4.73 billion) at the end of June, giving it a 8.4 percent market share, central bank data showed.